 Much smaller than the Circus Maximus mentioned above, the Circus Maxentius was built to house only 10,000 spectators (only about 4% as many as its much bigger brother).
 But the great thing about the Circus of Maxentius is that it is significantly better preserved, making for an arguably even more interesting exploration.

-As the name suggests, it was built under the order of Emperor Maxentius back in the 4th century, with construction being completed in 312 AD.
+As the name suggests, it was built under the order of Emperor Maxentius back in the 4th century, with construction completed in 312 AD.
 Over 1,700 years later, to this day, much of the arena still stands.
 They are even still excavating this incredible stadium.
-We might find even more exciting aspects to check out in no time at all.
+We might find even more exciting aspects to check out in no time.

 Flavian Palace